jjaakko/fake-news-classifier/index.markdown

 <br> Model-A assessed
 <br> 559 incorrectly as not fake (Predicted label: 0) and
 <br> 1206 correctly as fake (Predicted label: 1).
+<br> The overall "accuracy" of Model-A is then

 To see the exact formula for calculating F1 based on accuracy and precision, please see our [technical report](link to technical report).
 Different measures from this list are important to different members of the NLP field.